 Advent of internet has both enhanced and abated the human experience in ways that was unimaginable 2-3 decades ago.
-Cyber behavior is the study of how people behave in virtual environments "online" as opposed to in real life "offline."
+Cyberpsychology is a branch of psychology that studies the way people interact with technology and how technological tools effect the way people feel, think, and behave both online and offline.
 Psychological factors such as perception, learning, motivation, and belief systems are prone to manipulation, made easier with advent of the internet.
 Course topics include persuasion research, associative learning, consumer behavior, emotional and motivational strategies, social media, mental health, personality profiles, cybersecurity, social engineering, and political activism.
-Cyber behavior course is designed to introduce psychological vulnerabilities to technologically savy students with hopes of aspiring them to invent technologies that improve the quality of life.
+Cyber psychology course is designed to introduce psychological vulnerabilities to technologically savy students with hopes of aspiring them to invent technologies that improve the quality of life.